calvinhon/ft_transcendence/tester/test-microservices.md

 Verify services can be scaled to multiple instances.

 ### Test Steps
-1. Scale game-service to 2 instances
+1. Scale game to 2 instances
 2. Verify both respond to requests
 3. Check load balancing works
 4. Stop one instance